 Use the Cost Dashboard to view the costs of all services in your organization and do some basic analysis.
 Sortable tables, bar charts and pie charts show a wide range of views — from daily costs to your organization's most expensive services — and provide recommendations on how you can save money on your setup.
 Filters allow you to perform costing analysis on particular clouds or other criteria important for your business.
 Alerts can notify you of cost anomalies.
 The dashboard also provides drill-through capability so that you can fully explore areas of interest.
 For more information, see Cost Dashboard.

-You can view your applications (such as VMs and services) in two ways:
+You can view the applications that you own (including services, resources and virtual resources) in two ways:

 - Use the Applications widget on the Dashboard.

-The Applications page shows all the resources you're allowed to see.
+The Applications page shows all the services, resources and virtual resources that you're allowed to see.

 Service summary page